API ADAD Colombia

 - Neither co-primary endpoint reached statistical significance: API ADAD composite test showed a between-group difference of 0.33 (95% CI −0.48 to 1.13, p=0.43) and FCSRT-CI showed a difference of 0.01 (95% CI 0.00 to 0.02, p=0.16)

-- The trial enrolled participants up to approximately 16 years before expected symptom onset; with treatment durations of 5–8 years, this represents one of the longest anti-amyloid prevention exposures ever studied
+- The trial enrolled participants as young as age 30, up to approximately 14 years before the median symptom onset age of 44 years for this kindred; with treatment durations of 5–8 years, this represents one of the longest anti-amyloid prevention exposures ever studied

-- Amyloid PET positivity was not required for enrollment, meaning some participants may have been amyloid-negative at baseline, potentially diluting any detectable treatment effect
+- Amyloid PET positivity was not required for enrollment; approximately 45% of carriers were amyloid PET-negative at baseline, potentially diluting any detectable treatment effect

 - The dose was escalated progressively during the trial (300 mg SC → 720 mg SC → optional 60 mg/kg IV), suggesting early participants received subtherapeutic exposure